WR 112

 Learning Outcomes

-All WR 112 sections follow the same curriculum, use the same designated texts, and aim to achieve the common goals for the level.
-In this course, you will develop your abilities to:
+All WR 112 sections follow the same curriculum, draw from the same designated pool of texts, and aim to achieve the common goals for the level.
+You will develop your abilities to:

-- recognize and use the cross-cultural conventions of expository and argumentative discourse
+- Recognize and critically employ the culture-specific conventions of expository and argumentative discourses in speech and in writing

 Pedagogical Approach